Code-Institute-Submissions/MilestoneProject1-TheMonkees/README.md

 # MilestoneProject1-TheMonkees

-This is a project that allows users to access a library of The Monkees works, photos, and gain access to the social media of the band from the 60's
+This is a project that allows users to access a library of The Monkees songs, photos, and gain access to the social media of the band from the 60's.
+The project is intended to showcase my first skills in HTML and CSS.
+Whilst utilising some additional plugins such as bootstrap.

 ## UX